google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

 app from the store.

 Bubblewrap now packages the application as an App Bundle, in a file called `app-release-bundle.aab`.
-You should prefer this format, when publishing apps to the Play Store, as it will be [required by the store starting in the second half of 2021][5].
+You should prefer this format when publishing apps to the Play Store as it will be [required by the store starting in the second half of 2021][5].

 ### Geolocation delegation